symbol/symbol-docs/source/getting-started/first-application.rst

 * These participants need to trust each other.
 * There is a need to keep track of an immutable set of events.

-Catapult is a **flexible blockchain** technology.
+|codename| is a **flexible blockchain** technology.
 Instead of uploading all the application logic into the blockchain, you can use its tested features through **API calls** for transfer and storage of value, authorization, traceability, and identification.

-The rest of the code remains **off-chain**.
+The rest of the code will remain **off-chain**.
 This reduces the inherent immutability risk, as you could change the process when necessary.

 ****************************************
 Creating an account for each participant